What is era cycle? A Simple Guide with Examples

 Plan of action |

 This is our plan of action to avoid negative outcomes: For positive outcomes, students should ask for.
-Moreover, students look for Assignment help tools for guidance with their academic project.
+Moreover, students look for Assignment help tools for guidance with their academic projects.

 This is the first phase of Jasper's ERA model of reflection.
 It focuses on giving facts and details of any event.
 At this point, this stage sets the students to explain what happened, without any judgment of their own.
 Moreover, it helps the reader to know the context for reflection.